Gasoline vapors are toxic. There are two ways which gasoline fuel evaporates from your vehicle:

 What are people doing about it?

 The United States Environmental Protection Agency (EPA) developed a strategy to reduce indoor air pollution.
 The EPA believes public policy dictates efforts taken to reduce people's exposures to potentially harmful hazardous indoor air pollutants.
 This will occur through use of current laws, and may include regulations.
 The EPA also plans to resolve indoor air problems through design, construction, operation, and maintenance of public buildings.
 Finally the EPA plans to implement effective research and development activities.
-See EPA's Indoor Air Quality Web page [external link] for additional information.
-Also see the EPA's indoor air pollution publication: "The Inside Story: A Guide to Indoor Air Pollution [external link]"
+See EPA's Indoor Air Quality Web page for additional information.
+Also see the EPA's indoor air pollution publication: "The Inside Story: A Guide to Indoor Air Pollution"

 Who do I contact at EPA regarding Indoor Air Quality?